The Art of the Silk Road: St. Petersburg, Paris, London

 Art of the Silk Road Tour Leader

-Jennifer Rose received her MA in Religious Studies from the School of Oriental and African Studies, University of London, and her PhD from Columbia University in Ancient Iranian Studies.
+Jenny Rose received her MA in Religious Studies from the School of Oriental and African Studies, University of London, and her PhD from Columbia University in Ancient Iranian Studies.
 While writing her doctoral dissertation (since published as The Image of Zoroaster: The Persian Mage Through European Eyes), Dr. Rose was simultaneously a Senior Lecturer in Religious Studies at Brunel University, London, and the Deputy Director of a Religious Education Centre that supported the teaching of world faiths in the British public school system.
 She is presently an Assistant Professor in the Department of Religion at Claremont Graduate University, and is frequently an invited speaker at conferences in both North America and Europe.
-Her two most recent publications on the Zoroastrian religion, Zoroastrianism an Introduction, and Zoroastrianism: A Guide for the Perplexed, have been well received.
+Her two most recent publications on the Zoroastrian religion, Zoroastrianism an Introduction, and Zoroastrianism: A Guide for the Perplexed, have been well received; followed in 2019 by Between Boston and Bombay: Cultural and Commercial Encounters of Yankees and Parsis, 1771-1865.
 Dr. Rose’s breadth of knowledge concerning the world’s religions, and her particular interest in the historical interaction between Iranians and those of other cultures along the Silk Roads into modern Central Asia, China and India, make her an ideal study leader for this trip.

 Art of the Silk Road Tour Itinerary